vmware-archive/old-weblogic-buildpack/README.md

        ```
        Ensure the JRE binary is available at the location indicated by the index.yml referred by the jre repository_root

-   * Edit the repository_root of [weblogic.yml](config/weblogic.yml) to point to the server hosting the weblogic binary.
+   * Edit the repository_root of [weblogic.yml](config/weblogic.yml) to point to the server hosting the WebLogic binary.

      Sample **`repository_root`** for weblogic.yml (under weblogic-buildpack/config)